GPGN268/SP2025-FP08-Kilauea-Volcano-Emissions-Analysis/README.md

 ### Expected outcomes:
 - We expect that higher volumes of lava flow would be correlated with higher volumes of gas emissions and more/higher volumes of volcanic plumes.

-### Any other relevant information, images/tables, references, etc.:

 ### Anticipated Challenges:
 - The lava flow data is GIS shapefiles, which is not a format we have not used before, so it could be challenging initially to figure out how to open and work with that data